infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 Related Article
 Hsiao, T. K., Fu, Y., & Schneider, J. (accepted).
 Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014 [Short paper].
 83rd Annual Meeting of the Association for Information Science and Technology.

+Related Dataset
+Fu, Yuanxi; Hsiao, Tzu-Kun (2020): Dataset for "Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014".
+University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-9222782_V1

 Dataset Description
-This is a network of 14 systematic reviews on the salt controversy and their included studies.
-Each edge in the network represents an inclusion from one systematic review to an article.
-Systematic reviews were collected from Trinquart (Trinquart, L., Johns, D. M., & Galea, S. (2016).
+This dataset covers 14 systematic reviews and 67 primary study articles concerning the salt controversy (i.e., whether a population-level salt reduction is beneficial).
+Systematic reviews and primary studies, as well as their opinion classification (for, against, and inconclusive) were collected from Trinquart (Trinquart, L., Johns, D. M., & Galea, S. (2016).
 Why do we think we know what we know?
 A metaknowledge analysis of the salt controversy.
-International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184 ).
+International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184).
+Systematic reviews were published between 2002 and 2014, and primary study articles were published between 1978 and 2014.
+If a systematic review i include a primary study article j, the network will contain a directed edge from i to j.
+We collected additional data on these 81 articles, including their authors (disambiguated) and inclusion criteria.

 FILE FORMATS
 1) article_list.csv - Unicode CSV